emmett-framework/emmett/docs/dal.md

     group = Field('reference groups')
 ```

-Now we have `1:N` relationship between `Group` and `Membership` and `1:1` relationship between `User` and `Membership`.
+Now we have *1:N* relationship between `Group` and `Membership` and *1:1* relationship between `User` and `Membership`.
 To select from the database the rows that match some of the relationships, we should write the queries using the referenced attributes and the id's of the record involved.
-Or we can use another way.
+Or we can use the included helpers to avoid that.

-### The easy way: belongs\_to, has\_one, has\_many
+### Defining relations using belongs\_to, has\_one, has\_many

-The simple and *magic* way is the usage of these three helpers.
+weppy provides these three helpers to simplify operations with related entities.
 So how do they works?
-Let's see it with the same example, rewritten:
+Let's see it with the above example, rewritten:

 ```python
 class User(Model):